nwager/kernel-docs/docs/how-to/develop-customize/build-kernel.md

 ## Test the new kernel

-Run any necessary testing to confirm that your changes and customisations have taken effect.
+Run any necessary testing to confirm that your changes and customizations have taken effect.
 You should also confirm that the newly installed kernel version matches the value in the `<kernel_source_working_directory>/debian.master/changelog` file by running: